What is corporate-owned life insurance or dead peasant insurance?

 The Use of Company-Owned Life Insurance Is Rapidly Growing

-Companies are rapidly taking advantage of dead peasant life insurance and other corporate-owned and bank-owned life insurance policies to generate tax benefits and investment returns.
+Companies are increasingly leveraging dead peasant life insurance and other forms of corporate-owned and bank-owned life insurance policies to reap tax benefits and investment returns.
+This approach, often linked to the benefit of peasant insurance after death, is used to enhance company policy upon death.

 The Abuse of Company-Owned Life Insurance